Adedeji-Taiwo/Thankly/README.md

 # Thankly

 ## Overview
-Revivar Assessment - A downloadable appreciation card generator
+A downloadable appreciation card generator

 This project was bootstrapped with [Vite](https://vitejs.dev/guide/).